Private Eye on “doctoring” of Iraq crowd photo in London Evening Standard of 9 April 2003Street of Shame Private Eye, 8-21 August 2003, page 4

 So that's all right then...

-- Falsified photograph in London Evening Standard, A compilation of information
+- Manipulated photograph of Iraq crowd in London Evening Standard, A compilation of information

 - Not quite as it seems?
 1994 BBC documentary's depiction of the removal of Lenin's statue in Russia Stephen Hewitt

 - Objective reporting?
 Press coverage of London demonstration of 2 March 2002 Analysis of 3 March 2002 reports from Observer and Sunday Independent

 - Daily Express misrepresented Taliban story of its own reporter “The copy bore no relation to the headlines” - reporter Yvonne Ridley